-One particular difficulty in addressing complexity in integrated soil quality management observed in the case studies is notably the need to act
+One particular difficulty in addressing complexity in integrated soil quality management observed in the case studies is notably the need to act e.
+What governance framework to deal with complexity?

 - Taking into account the different relevant geographical scales and governance levels (from the agricultural plot and the farm to the global scale) - At the crossroads of perspectives between the territory and the agricultural sectors.